alfredgamulo/CTFdeets/README.md

 `meterpreter > hashdump`
 * try to crack the passwords, or try to "pass the hash"

-Not escaleted, but got a meterpreter shell `meterpreter > background`
+Not escaleted, but got a meterpreter shell:

+`meterpreter > background`

 `msf5 > search suggester`

 use the suggester to find possible root escalation tactics